Schlage: History

 Schlage's first shop was at 229 Minna Street, and he moved to 461 Bush Street, where many of his key patents were developed.
 The first factory (in 1923) was at 49 Shotwell Street.
 Because the bored cylindrical lock had a decided ease of installation advantage over the contemporary mortise lock, demand for the Schlage-designed lock rose and the company would purchase land in Visitacion Valley in 1925, which would eventually become the company's Bayshore factory and administration complex.
-Eight buildings were eventually erected at the Bayshore complex, the first two of which (the Old Office and Plant 1) were dedicated in a ceremony on June 25, 1926 attended by dignitaries including Mayor James "Sunny Jim" Rolph.
+Eight buildings were eventually erected at the Bayshore complex, the first two of which (the Old Office and Plant 1) were dedicated in a ceremony on June 25, 1926 attended by dignitaries including Mayor James Rolph.

 Charles Kendrick took over as chief executive after making a sizable investment in the company, and served as chief through his retirement in 1969.
 During World War II, Schlage Lock manufactured shell casings and bomb rail fuses.
 After the war, the company supplied lock hardware to the Pan Am Building (1964) and the Bank of America Headquarters (1969) skyscrapers.
 The company was also busy post-war acquiring smaller hardware manufacturers, including the California Lock Company, Peabody Company, LCN Closers, the Von Duprin Factory, and the General Lock Company (Pontiac, Michigan).
 In 1974, the year the company was acquired by Ingersoll Rand, Schlage employed 1,600 and was the largest manufacturer in San Francisco.
 Schlage had just completed a move from the Old Office building to a three-story New Office located nearby, at the corner of Bayshore and Leland.
 Schlage remained an Ingersoll Rand subsidiary for nearly 40 years, until Schlage and other security hardware companies were spun off as part of Allegion, formed in December 2013.

 After 73 years of operation, the Schlage Lock Co.
 Bayshore factory was closed in 1999.
 To settle an environmental lawsuit, the 12.3 acre Bayshore factory site was transferred to Universal Paragon Corporation (UPC) from Ingersoll Rand in 2008.
 UPC owned an adjacent parcel on which it had intended to develop housing, but the groundwater had been contaminated by the Schlage Lock factory, and UPC filed suit seeking to make Ingersoll Rand responsible for cleanup.
 In May 2009, demolition began on the Schlage Bayshore site; though the original 1926 Spanish Colonial "Old Office", designed by local architect William Peyton Day will remain, the rest of the site is planned to become affordable, green housing.